Landing pages are a fundamental part of any website because they form your website’s first impression.

 Marketing experts recommend to brand and personalise everything these days to make the experience of the customer unique and the brand memorable.
 The logo is the most important distinct design element that should stand out on the landing page to be memorable and create a positive perception.
 Remember, that the logo should be placed strategically, which means that you should place it a non-promotional way but it still needs to be visible at all times.

 If your landing page is connected to social media, ensure that your logo is consistent with the one have there.
-Otherwise, the visitors might get a little bit confused.
+Otherwise, the visitors might get a bit confused.

 3. Social Proof